 We invite companies, research organisations or any other entity developing concrete solutions to advance the energy transition and energy efficiency in fisheries to enter a pitching competition for innovations enhancing energy efficiency in the fisheries sector!

 You can apply through an online form to present a 3-5 minutes pitch to the conference audience on your innovative solution.
-The application form will be open in early July 2025 and link provided here, together with selection criteria.
-The application form will remain open until mid-September.

 The winner will be announced at the conference and will receive both visibility amongst key stakeholders in the Northen European fisheries sector and prize money.